Cats

 The Victoria State Government website has information on legal requirements for cat owners.

-You can also find out more about responsible pet ownership on the Animal Welfare Victoria website.
+You can also find out more about responsible pet ownership and cat containment on the Animal Welfare Victoria website.

 Protecting your cat in Bayside